flathub-infra/documentation/blog/2025-02-21/index.md

 Runtimes are automatically installed with apps that require them, and are updated separately by the user’s OS, app store, or CLI when needed.
 When a dependency in a runtime is updated, e.g. for a critical security update, it rolls out as an update to all users of apps that use that runtime.

 In some cases there are commonly-used libraries not provided directly by one of the available runtimes.
 Flathub provides [shared modules](https://docs.flathub.org/docs/for-app-authors/shared-modules) for these libraries to centralize the maintenance.
 If an app needs to bundle other dependencies, they must be defined in the manifest.
-We also provide [tooling to automatically suggest updates](https://github.com/flathub-infra/flatpak-external-data-checker) to these dependencies.
+We also provide [tooling to automatically suggest updates](https://github.com/flathub-infra/flatpak-external-data-checker) to app dependencies.

 ## Submission & Human Review